brandonminch/backbone-todomvc-tutorial/README.md

 ## 2.0

-Load jQuery and app.js scripts at the bottom of the page
+Load jQuery and app.js scripts at the bottom of index.html

 ## 2.1